Division of Biosphere Science

 Course Objectives:

-This lecture provides a clear and comprehensive introduction to genetic principles and practices involved in conservation.
-Topics covered included: evolutionary genetics of natural populations,loss of genetic diversity,in breeding and loss of fitness,genetic management of threatened species and so on.
+In this course, you can learn a clear and comprehensive introduction to genetic principles and practices involved in conservation.
+Topics covered included: evolutionary genetics of natural populations, loss of genetic diversity, in breeding and loss of fitness, genetic management of threatened species and so on.

 Instructors